 Frequently Asked Questions

-Therapy can feel like a big step, and it’s totally normal to have questions.
+Starting therapy can feel like a big step, and it’s completely normal to have questions.

 Getting Started